PeterCassell92/MixIt-ReactJS/README.md

 PROJECT
 MixIt is designed to be a platform for sharing music.

-Predominantly, it is designed as a ReactJS challenge and a showcase for the web development skills that I have learnt across the past 2 years.
+Predominantly, it is designed as a ReactJS showcase.

 Front End - React JS
 Back End - Verj.io